marvingabler/gfs_julia/README.md

-# GFS processing Julia
+# GFS processing Julia (Global forecast system)

 ## What is this?
-Some benchmark testing regarding GFS weather data
+Some benchmark testing regarding GFS grib weather data in JuliaLang

 ## Requirements
 1. have AWS credentials placed at `~/.aws/credentials`